 You can’t get rid of anxiety entirely, but you can reduce the frequency of the anxiety episodes, by identifying the causes and triggers.

 Regardless of when the anxiety symptoms began, it’s possible that your mind is in overdrive and you’re always expecting the worst out of any situation.
 The good news is that you don’t have to take medication to get your nerves under control.

 How to Control Anxiety Attacks?

-Try muscle relaxation techniques for anxiety.
-It helps soothe and control your body's response as much as possible.
+Try muscle relaxation techniques: It helps soothe and control your body's response as much as possible.
 For example, loosen clothing or take off your shoe and get comfortable or relax your fingers, gradually moving your way up through the body.
 These techniques are effective when you have practised them beforehand.

-However, in case if anxiety is affecting your life and you have no control over the episodes, it is best to seek out professional help.
+However, in case of anxiety is affecting your life and you have no control over the episodes, it is best to seek out professional help.

-The major remedy for anxiety is seeking therapy.
+The best way to get rid of anxiety is to seek therapy.
 You should seek professional help when the anxiety gets bad that it begins to interfere with your daily life.
 Here are some signs that it may be time to see a therapist: